-\begin{itemize} \item We develop a self-supervised learning approach for a service robot to jointly learn push and grasp policies to clear occlusion around goal objects, which will facilitate grasping the goal object and completing the task. \item We perform extensive sets of experiments to evaluate the proposed approach in both packed (structured) and pile (unstructured and complicated) scenarios.
-Experimental results show that the proposed method outperformed the current state-of-the-art approach~\cite{xu2021efficient} by a large margin regarding task completion rate, grasp success rate, and the number of motions (see Sec.~\ref{sec:Experiment}). \item To the benefit of research communities, we release the source code and the trained models, making it possible to reproduce our results\footnote{https://github.com/Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping}. \end{itemize}
+\begin{itemize} \item We propose a self-supervised learning method enabling a service robot to concurrently learn pushing and grasping policies, aiming to efficiently clear occlusions around target objects.
+Our approach addresses intricate tasks like obstacle removal while probing the constraints of the model and system. \item We conduct extensive simulations and real-world experiments to validate our method.
+Simulations encompass scenarios with building blocks in both packed and random arrangements.
+Empirical studies using the real robot further affirm the robustness of our approach.
+The results convincingly outperform current state-of-the-art strategies in task completion and grasp success rates, detailed in Section~\ref{sec:Experiment}. \item For the broader research community's benefit, we make our source code and trained models publicly accessible, facilitating result replication.\footnote{\href{https://github.com/Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping}{\resizebox{0.95\linewidth}{!}{https://github.com/Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping}}}. \end{itemize}